 Neurodiversity is a subset of Biodiversity

-- a feature of Earth and its ecosystems
+- is a feature of Earth and its ecosystems

 - refers to the total diversity of species that inhabit the planet or its local ecosystems

-- was coined as a political term to argue for the conservation of species
+- was coined in the 1980s as a political term to argue for the conservation of species

-- a feature of Earth as a whole, since humans have colonized all its ecosystems
+- is a feature of Earth as a whole, since humans have colonized all Earth's ecosystems

 - refers specifically to the limitless variability of human cognition and the uniqueness of each human mind